Marked points on translation surfaces: The finite blocking problem

 \begin{thm} Let $(X,\omega)$ be the unfolding of a triangle with angles $\frac{a}{\ell}\pi, \frac{b}{\ell}\pi, \frac{c}{\ell}\pi$ with $\ell>5$ prime and so that $(a, b, c) \ne (1,2,4)$.
 The only points of $(X,\omega)$ whose difference from a branch point is torsion are branch points and, when $(X,\omega)$ is hyperelliptic, Weierstrass points. \end{thm}

 \begin{proof}[Proof of Theorem \ref{T:prime}.]
-By work of Filip, the difference between any two points of $(X,\omega)$ must be torsion in the Jacobian \cite{Fi2}.
+By work of Filip, the difference between any two periodic points of $(X,\omega)$ must be torsion in the Jacobian \cite{Fi2}.
 (In general, Filip allows for more complicated twisted torsion relations, but to have non-trivial twisting one must consider relations between at least 3 points.
 In general, Filip also allows for the difference to be merely torsion in a factor of the Jacobian, but since $\ell$ is prime the relevant factor is in fact the whole Jacobian.)

-When $\ell$ is prime, $(X,\omega)$ does not cover any smaller genus translation surface.
-So $(X,\omega)=\Xmin$, and either it is hyperelliptic or it is also equal to $\Qmin$.
+When $\ell$ is prime, $\omega$ does not lie in any proper rationally defined subspace of $H^1(X,\bC)$, because $\omega$ lies in an eigenspace whose Galois conjugates span $H^1(X,\bC)$.
+It follows that $(X,\omega)$ does not cover a translation surface of smaller genus.
+So $(X,\omega)=\Xmin$.
+Furthermore, if $X$ has an involution negating $\omega$, then this involution must be hyperelliptic, since its minus one eigenspace is rationally defined.
+Hence $X$ is hyperelliptic or $X=Q_{\operatorname{min}}$.
 By Theorem~\ref{T:cor} the only pairs of finitely blocked points are points that unfold to periodic points.

 Suppose first that $(X, \omega)$ is not hyperelliptic.
-When $\ell > 7$, Theorem~\ref{T:prime2} implies that the only points that unfold to periodic points are vertices of the triangle.
+When $\ell > 5$ and $\{a, b, c\} \ne \{1, 2, 4\}$, Theorem~\ref{T:prime2} implies that the only points that unfold to periodic points are vertices of the triangle.
 By Lemma~\ref{L:MB}, a minimal blocking set of two finitely blocked periodic points consists of only periodic points.

 Now suppose $(X,\omega)$ is hyperelliptic.
 This happens if and only if the triangle is isosceles (see for example \cite[Section 4]{Coleman-etale}).
 When $\ell > 5$, Theorem~\ref{T:prime2} states the only points that unfold to periodic points (aside from the vertices) are points that unfold to Weierstrass points.
 The only such point on an isosceles triangle is the midpoint $m$ of the edge between the two vertices of equal angle.
+Indeed, since the hyperelliptic involution is central and is a flat isometry, it descends to an involution of the pillowcase double.
+(Since $\ell$ is odd, the hyperelliptic involution cannot be part of the deck group.)
+This involution can be viewed as an automorphism of $\bP^1$ exchanging two points corresponding to the two equal angles and fixing a third point, and there is only one such involution.

 By Lemma~\ref{L:MB}, a minimal blocking set of two finitely blocked periodic points consists of only periodic points.
 Therefore, $m$ is not finitely blocked from any of the vertices of the triangle.
 The trajectories shown in Figure~\ref{F:Fagnano} shows that $m$ is not blocked from itself.
 Therefore, in the hyperelliptic case we have also shown that the only finitely blocked points are pairs of vertices.